Full coverage of SUMITA

 In the glass forming process, it is necessary for the molding system to purge of oxygen and filled with inert gas, such as nitrogen and argon, in order to avoid detrimental reactions caused by oxygen including a deterioration of molding die and contact-induced glass sticking.

 Recently, SUMITA manufactures not only molded aspheric lenses but also molded diffraction gratings, microlens arrays and other surfaces microstructures.
 The surface profile of the molded lenses can be precisely controlled by changing the applied gas pressure.
-SUMITA’s ‘Vacuum Osbesita’ is the optimum glass molding machine for research and development and a small lot production.
+SUMITA’s ‘Vacuum Osvvesita’ is the optimum glass molding machine for research and development and a small lot production.